About the Community Mental Health Masterplan

 2. New entrant doctors must be working in a clinic which has onboarded the HSG scheme

-When the new criteria takes effect on 1 January 2026, GPs who are already on MHGPP may continue with the partnership, even if you may not possess MMed(FM) or GDMH.
+When the new criteria takes effect on 1 January 2026, GPs who are already on MHGPP may continue with the partnership even if they do not possess MMed(FM) or GDMH.

 To better support care professionals in diagnosing and managing patients with mental health needs in the primary care setting, AIC has developed a suite of resources for you: